nning/imgshr/README.md

   libsodium (XSalsa20 for encryption, Poly1305 for authentication)
 * "Responsive Images Service": Resize and convert to webp for inclusion in third-party sites
+* Milestones can be set by gallery and shown on images (e.g. for showing time since a certain event on photos)

 ## Development